 By that definition, there is no case in college football more deserving of the award than that of Alabama quarterback Tua Tagovailoa.
-The sophomore is way more than the top-rated passer in college football — Tagovailoa embodies exactly the kind of young man every kid should look up to.
+The junior is way more than one of the top-rated passers in college football — Tagovailoa embodies exactly the kind of young man every kid should look up to.

-Sid Hobbs is battling cancer for the second time in his young life.
-After seven years in remission, doctors discovered a second brain tumor, which he now is in treatment for.
+Sid Hobbs was battling cancer for the second time in his young life.
+After seven years in remission, doctors discovered a second brain tumor, which he re-entered treatment for.
 Sid loves sports, plays catcher and second base on his baseball team, and he’s a cornerback on the football team.

-Push back the memory of Tua coming in at halftime to beat the Georgia Bulldogs in the national championship game.
-Set aside the rankings that Tagovailoa is leading an offense averaging the most yards per game (565.6) and most points (51.3) in all of college football.
-Forget the facts that Tua leads the SEC in completion percentage, passing efficiency, touchdowns and is well on his way to breaking all of Alabama’s single-season passing records.
+Push back the memory of Tua coming in at halftime to beat the Georgia Bulldogs in the 2018 national championship game.
+Set aside the rankings that Tagovailoa was leading an offense averaging the most yards per game (565.6) and most points (51.3) in all of college football.
+Forget the facts that Tua led the SEC in completion percentage, passing efficiency, touchdowns and was well on his way to breaking all of Alabama’s single-season passing records.

 How often do you see head coach Nick Saban smile and joke on camera?
 Apparently, it takes a big hug from arguably the greatest quarterback to wear the crimson and white after the LSU game to break down his coaching exterior.

-The Heisman is all but wrapped up, but individual awards, another national title, and the No. 1 ranking in college football is just icing on the cake for Tua Tagovailoa.
+Individual awards, another national title, and the No. 1 ranking in college football are just icing on the cake for Tua Tagovailoa.
 This kid is a true superstar for what he does off the field, rather than on it.